 - Use as recommended by your doctor.
 Overuse of steroids can lead to thinning and discolouration of skin.

-Read on for tips on treating severe flares and preventing the recurrence of eczema.
+tips to treat severe flares and prevent the recurrence of eczema.